Call for Proposals

 Downtown Is Looking Up!
 Main Street’s Loft Tour

-3:30 – 5:30 p.m.
+3:15 – 5:30 p.m.

 Madison Mansion Tour

 On your way to the conference’s evening reception at Crystal Beach, tour two of Madison’s magnificent nineteenth-century homes: the Shrewsbury-Windle House, operated by Historic Madison, Inc., and the Lanier Mansion, an Indiana State Museum Historic Site.
 Both designed in the 1840s by Francis Costigan, each home features exquisite spiral staircases, painstakingly restored interiors, and Greek Revival details.
 Learn about the homes’ former owners and the restoration projects that make these unforgettable properties must-see Madison attractions.
+Homes may be toured in any order between 5 – 7 p.m.
+To comply with fire codes, please be mindful of not overcrowding individual sites.

-Evening at Crystal Beach
+Reception: Evening at Crystal Beach

-6:00 – 8:30 p.m.
+6 – 8 p.m.

-400 W. Vaughn Drive
+400 W. Vaughn Drive, on-site parking available

 It’s a beach party, but you won’t get sand in your shoes.
 Join fellow conference attendees for a relaxed evening of conversation, food, and music at the City of Madison’s restored Crystal Beach Aquatic Park & Hunter Hall.
 Built in 1938 by Works Progress Administration workers, the Crystal Beach pool and two-story Craftsman bath house, constructed of rough-cut stone salvaged from the foundation of a nearby mill, has been enjoyed by generations of Madisonians.
 A recent rehabilitation of the swimming pool preserved its “seashore” design while adding family-friendly amenities.

-Rainbow River Club Reception
+Rainbow River After-Party

-8:00 – 9:30 p.m.
+8 – 9:30 p.m.

-All are invited to join Madison’s Rainbow River Club for a dessert after-party at the award-winning historic 1820s Alcorn Sage Schwartz & Magrath Law Office, housed in a two-story restored wagon wheel spoke factory.
+All are invited to join Madison’s Rainbow River Club for a dessert after-party at the award-winning historic 1820s Alcorn, Sage, Schwartz & Magrath Law Office, housed in a two-story restored wagon wheel spoke factory.
 The Rainbow River Club is a monthly social gathering of the LGBTQ+ community and friends, hosted by Main Street businesses and local residents committed to a welcoming and inclusive community.
 Enjoy sweet treats and beverages in a breath-taking setting.
 Original exposed support timbers combine with a masterful mix of light and open space, making the site one of the most beautiful gathering places in town.

-Sponsored by Alcorn Sage Schwartz & Magrath LLP
+Sponsored by Alcorn, Sage, Schwartz & Magrath LLP

-Plenary Session: The Design Legacy of Hanover College
+Plenary: The Design Legacy of Hanover College

 9:00 – 10:15 a.m.